How to Be a Better Listener in a Relationship: Tips and Techniques

 Want to give it a shot?
 Here are some practical tips you can start using today:

-Control your emotions.
 When conversations get heated, it’s easy to stop listening and start defending.
 Take a deep breath and remind yourself to stay open and receptive.
-You should read our blog on building emotionally healthy relationships.
+Notice if you're getting triggered and acknowledge those feelings internally.
+If you need a moment to compose yourself, it's okay to say, "I want to understand this better, can I take a minute to process?"

 Conclusion: How to Be a Better Listener in a Relationship